product-noob/product-noob.github.io/worksummary.md

 **Aug 2015 - May 2015**

 *Worked in Oracle’s Financial Software Service(OFSS) entity, which builds tools to help banking clients manage and monitor their data.*
-  - Joined the platform team of Data Governance Studio as one of the first developers and contributed in the launch of first two iterations of the DGS platform [link](https://www.oracle.com/a/ocom/docs/industries/financial-services/ds-ofs-dgrr-3714726.pdf)
+  - Joined the platform team of Data Governance Studio as one of the first developers and contributed in the launch of first two iterations [link](https://www.oracle.com/a/ocom/docs/industries/financial-services/ds-ofs-dgrr-3714726.pdf)
-  - Contributed in the ideation of few core features of the platform including Variance Indicators, Reporting Dashboard and Data Quality Controls
+  - Ideated and built few core features of the platform including Variance Indicators, Reporting Dashboard and Data Quality Controls
   - Worked on the Reporting dashboard, which is now one of the core features of the offering, helping the agents to quickly monitor their data quality and submission status
   - Conceptualised and built the automation utitity for data ingestion to automate regulatory reporting, this helped in significantly speeding up new report generation